 It owns Suisse-Atlantique S.A., a 700,000 dwt fleet specialized in global freight chartering and multiple stakes into traders, (Garnac and Adnac with ADM) in the United States, South America Africa and the Eastern-bloc.

-The firm is also active in the softs, coffee sugar and cocoa trades.
+The firm is also active in the soft trades.

 The Head Office of André SA, Chemin messidor 5-7, Lausanne